Chinese 'Metaverse' shares tumble on state media warning and regulators' attention | ExBulletin

 If people “blindly invest in a concept as grand and illusory as Metaverse, they will end up being burned,” he said.

-The comment came a day after the Shenzhen Stock Exchange sent a letter to Zhejiang Jinke Culture Industry Co, urging the mobile internet company to substantiate its claim that it has the customer base to develop Metaverse products.
+The comment came a day after the Shenzhen Stock Exchange sent a letter to Zhejiang Jinke Culture Industry Co (300459.SZ), urging the mobile internet company to substantiate its claim that it has the customer base to develop Metaverse products.

 The stock market also asked if the company – whose stock price has jumped about 35% this week – played a role in increasing its own shares with the hot concept.